-- (a) Possess either basic or reserve certification; and - (b) Be currently serving as a peace officer or reserve peace officer; and - (c) Successfully completes and submits his/her certificate of completion from an approved Vehicle Identification Number course; and - (d) Pay to the P.O.S.T.
-Board a certification fee of twenty-five dollars (\$25.00) in the form of a certified check, money order or agency check; and - (e) Completes and submits the P.O.S.T.
-Form 9 Application for VIN Inspector Certification.
+- Currently serving as a peace officer recognized in Title 16, Article 2.5 of the Colorado (a) Revised Statutes: and - Successfully completes and submits his/her certificate of completion from an approved (b) Vehicle Identification Number course; and - Pay to the P.O.S.T.
+Board a certification fee of twenty-five dollars (\$25.00) in the form of a (c) certified check, money order or agency check; and - (d) Completes and submits the P.O.S.T.
+Form 9 - Application for VIN Inspector Certification; and - Be certified by the P.O.S.T.
+Board as a VIN inspector. (e)